NkemdiAnyiam/webchalk-animate/README.md

 })();
 ```
 <!--MD-E id="usage__play-basic-clips"-->
-However, this would become unwieldly if there were dozens of animations, not to mention coordinating pauses, compensating for tiny errors in JavaScript's timing, etc. This is where the next playback structure—`AnimSequence`—comes in.
+This is where the next playback structure—`AnimSequence`—comes in.

 ### Creating Animation Sequences